The Commonplace

 0.05

 The study contributes to theory by empirically integrating technological, human, and institutional dimensions within a single architectural framework, moving beyond isolated analyses of digital credit.
-Other positive high theoretical contribution / integrative framework
+Other positive theoretical contribution / integrative framework

 n=400